Told he's not the 'end-all,' Fauci agrees but says, 'I'm a scientist'

 WASHINGTON (Reuters) - Public health official Anthony Fauci clashed with a senator on Tuesday about when to reopen U.S. schools, acknowledging he did not have the final word on pandemic-related decisions but warning against being “cavalier” about the danger to children.

-“As much as I respect you, Dr. Fauci, I don’t think you’re the end-all,” Senator Rand Paul said during the expert’s testimony to a U.S. Senate committee.
+“As much as I respect you, Dr. Fauci, I don’t think you’re the end-all,” U.S. Senator Rand Paul said during the infectious disease expert’s testimony to a Senate committee.
 “I don’t think you’re the one person who gets to make a decision.”

 A member of President Donald Trump’s Republican Party, Paul questioned the accuracy of models predicting the pandemic’s path.
-He said he believed it would be a huge mistake not to reopen schools.
+He said he believed it would be a mistake not to reopen schools.

-“We don’t know everything about this virus,” Fauci, the director of the National Institute of Allergy and Infectious Diseases, had said.
+“We don’t know everything about this virus,” responded Fauci, the director of the National Institute of Allergy and Infectious Diseases.
 “And we’d really better be very careful, particularly when it comes to children.

 “I think we’d better be careful that we are not cavalier in thinking that children are completely immune to the deleterious effects.”